ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 test_object("Term2", incorrect_msg = "Is the new education variable properly defined using the pmin() function?") test_object("Term_mlr2", incorrect_msg = "The MLR model is incorrectly specified.") test_object("newdata", incorrect_msg = "The new data object is incorrectly specified.") success_msg("Congratulations!
 You now have experience fitting a regression plane and using this plane for predictions.
-Prediction is one of the key tasks of "predictive modeling."
+Prediction is one of the key tasks of 'predictive modeling.'
 Well done!")
 ```